HiImRook/imageTooASCII/TERMS_OF_SERVICE.md

 ## Data and Privacy

-- Images are processed temporarily and deleted immediately
+- Images are processed temporarily in memory only
 - See our Privacy Policy for detailed data handling information
 - We do not permanently store your uploaded images